Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 docker service update --image nginx:1.25 my-app_web

-If you know Compose, you have 70% of Swarm already.
+If you know Compose, you already have 70% of Swarm.

 Conclusion

-Docker Swarm is alive in 2023 and remains the right choice for cases where Kubernetes is over-engineering.
-Small teams, self-hosted, edge mini-clusters — all cases where Swarm’s simplicity and low operational cost are worth more than K8s’s advanced features.
-The “Swarm is dead” stigma is overblown: for the right case, it’s still the right tool.
-The honest important question is: do you need K8s, or do you need something simple that orchestrates containers?
+Docker Swarm is alive and remains the right choice for cases where Kubernetes is over-engineering.
+Small teams, self-hosted, edge mini-clusters — all scenarios where Swarm’s simplicity and low operational cost are worth more than Kubernetes’s advanced features.
+The “Swarm is dead” stigma is overblown.
+The honest question is: do you really need Kubernetes, or do you need something simple that orchestrates containers?